Standing Committees

 Chair: Alex Wiedemann

 Recognizing the importance of intersectionality, the focus of the EDI committee is to help support mathematicians along all axes of identity.
-A key component is ensuring that Spectra as an organization is mindful of EDI issues in its decisions and communications.
+A primary focus of this committee is interfacing with other affinity-based organizations.
 The EDI committee will be involved in many of the projects listed in the other committee descriptions, providing meaningful feedback to ensure Spectra is always striving to act more justly and improve its impact.
 Please consider self-nominating for this committee if you have experience or interest in this continued work.